 Facebook blogging groups are a great resource that you need to take advantage of if you want to expand your online circle and drive traffic to your blog posts.
 Enter your email below to get access to 65 of my favorite FB groups.

-There are a million reasons why bloggers need an email list and getting your subscribers over to check your new blog and promote your blog posts is one of them.
+There are a million reasons why bloggers need an email list and getting your subscribers over to check your new articles and promote your blog posts is one of them.

 If you’re still looking for an email service provider, I recommend getting started for free with Mailerlite.
 You can read Why I Switched From Mailchimp To Mailerlite here to find out more about why I love them.

 - How To Start, Manage And Grow An Email List

 - How To Create A Free Email Course In Mailerlite

 - 5 Email Marketing & Management Tools For Bloggers

 - How To Segment And Nurture Your Email List Using Quizzes

 Twitter is an amazing platform to use to get more eyes on your content.
 Because it’s a very fast-paced platform, you will need to tweet more often than you think you should (around 10-20 times a day), but there are scheduling tools out there that make self-promotion incredible easy for bloggers.